-- 5. Describe the development and implementation of sector initiatives for in-demand industry sectors or occupations for the planning region and explain how sector partnerships will be utilized to facilitate the engagement of employers in workforce development programs.
-Regions should consider: - a.
+10. Describe the development and implementation of sector initiatives for in-demand industry sectors or occupations in the planning region and explain how sector partnerships will be utilized to facilitate the engagement of employers in workforce development programs.
+Regions must address:

+- a.
 Current in-demand industry sectors and occupations within the region; - b.
 The status of regional collaboration in support of sector initiatives; - c.
-Regional sector priorities based on data driven analysis; and - Business involvement and public-private partnerships in current initiatives.
+Regional sector priorities based on data driven analysis; and - d.
+Business involvement and public-private partnerships in current initiatives.